-These videos were made at Thomson Rivers University and are an open source resource available to all faculty.
+These videos were made at Thompson Rivers University and are an open source resource available to all faculty.
 The videos show typical classroom situations that instructors find challenging.
-The first part of the video shows the problem.
-It is followed by cultural background information and the second section of the video, which shows one possible approach for dealing with the situation.
+The first part of the video demonstrates a problematic classroom scenario.
+This is followed by cultural background information and a debriefing to explain what went wrong.
+The second section of the video shows one possible approach for avoiding similar problems or dealing with the situation.
 Student interviews are included to provide insight into student perspectives.

 Each video has a bibliography with further resources on specific topics.

 Clips from the videos have been uploaded to specific sections of the website along with reflection/ discussion questions and guiding questions for viewing.

 A comprehensive resource handbook for faculty in academic departments can be found at: